hamlim/native-bundler/docs/architecture.md

 - Is it a local import or an external import?
 - Is it a universal import?
 - What is the asset type of the import?

+Once we have answered the above questions for each asset, we begin to transform them down to a form that the browser will be able to support (i.e. es2015+ down to es5).